1990 (Daniel Johnston album): Recording

 After this, Shelley, who Johnston had been staying with up until that point, asked Kramer to look after him for a few days, but after a few days together, Johnston attempted to return to Shelley.
 He was found by Kramer a few days later being thrown out of a hotel room.
-The next day Lee Renaldo found him at a men's shelter in the Bowery, where Johnston was assaulted and lost some possessions.
+The next day Lee Ranaldo found him at a men's shelter in the Bowery, where Johnston was assaulted and lost some possessions.
 Eventually, some friends made arrangements to take him to the bus station and bought him a ticket home; where they thought they saw him get onto the bus.
 Two days later, Johnston was sighted again in New York City.
 On April 22, he was admitted into a mental hospital in Bellevue but was released that same day due to a clerical error and opened for Firehose at CBGBs that same night.
 The tracks "Tears Stupid Tears" and "Don't Play Cards with Satan" were recorded at this concert.
 Following the events of this week Johnston was dropped from Blast First before any release.

 Johnston was eventually returned to his parents' home in West Virginia and recorded the album It's Spooky with Jad Fair in Maryland during August of that same year.
 There he recorded an alternate version of "Tears Stupid Tears" later included on CD versions of It's Spooky.
 Johnston was institutionalized upon his return to West Virginia after an elderly woman broke both her ankles fleeing Johnston out a window.
 Johnston had attempted to break into her home amidst a severe mental episode.
 He was placed into Weston Mental Hospital, where he would remain until after the album's release.

 Johnston alludes to the album's troubled production in the film The Angel and Daniel Johnston – Live at the Union Chapel when he mentions that the album had originally intended to be called 1989, but they had not been able to release it that year.
 The LP was released on Shimmy-Disc in January 1990 to widespread acclaim.

 Prior to the album's release, Jad Fair's band Half Japanese released their version of "Some Things Last A Long Time" on The Band That Would Be King.
 The version featured on that album does not feature Johnston's contributions.
 The album includes a cover of "I Live For Love" from Yip/Jump Music.